Karthikraut/MovieGpt-App/README.md

 - Add hardcoded values to the constants file
 - Register TMDB API & create and app & get acess token
 - Get Data from TMDB now playing movies list API
+- Secondary container has been developed
+- Popular Moives and trending movies api has been called

 # Features